 • You can also balance the thermal quality of your foods.
 For example, if you eat a hot curry, pair it with some raita (vegan or sheep’s yoghurt with cucumber) to make a thermally neutral meal.

 • For the best digestive health, allow cold food and drinks to warm to room temperature before consuming.
-Raw foods, cow’s diary products and refined sugar can also weaken the digestion, so minimising these can promote digestive health and increase energy and vitality.
+Raw foods, cow’s dairy products and refined sugar can also weaken the digestion, so minimising these can promote digestive health and increase energy and vitality.

 Lee-Anne xx